Reebok ZQuick 2.0 Review Facts

 .
 That said, the ZQuick 2.0 is a fairly stylish shoe.
 It comes in various solid colors that are generally less on the bright side.
 The ZQuick 2.0’s mesh gives it a sleek design, and it would not be a stretch to use it as an everyday shoe as well, which is certainly a benefit for any running shoe.

 Durability is another aspect that is very important to consider with running shoes.
 Bad durability causes shoes to wear out quickly and they will need to be replaced to prevent injury.
 The Reebok ZQuick 2.0 is fairly good in the durability department, especially when considering that the ZQuick 2.0 are very well priced.
 The main sources of durability are the outsole, midsole and upper.
 The outsole contributes to durability with its high abrasion rubber.
 High abrasion rubber is resistant to impacts, even on road and concrete, making it a very solid choice for the outsole.
 The midsole contributes once again with EVA foam, which is known for retaining its shape well even after repeated impacts.
-Finally the one piece upper mesh is durable thanks to its construction.
+Finally, the one piece upper mesh is durable thanks to its construction.
 Overall, for a shoe on the cheaper end, the ZQuick 2.0 is pretty durable.

-When it comes to protection, the the ZQuick 2.0 is not bad, but could certainly be better.
+When it comes to protection, the ZQuick 2.0 is not bad, but could certainly be better.
 The main proponents of protection in this shoe are the upper and the midsole.
 The upper contributes by supporting the foot and stabilizing it from above.
-It does this with its snug fit, that holds the foot down securely while still being flexible and offering good range of movement.
+It does this with its snug fit, that holds the foot down securely while still being flexible and offering a good range of movement.
 The mesh helps out quite a bit with this.
 The midsole contributes with its EVA foam, which is placed throughout to absorb shocks from stepping on the ground, and from other hard impacts.
 EVA foam does a pretty good job of cushioning, which provides protection to the feet and legs from general running injuries.
-Apart from this however, the ZQuick 2.0 does not offer much else in the way of protection.
+Apart from this, however, the ZQuick 2.0 does not offer much else in the way of protection.
 Overall, protection in this shoe is decent but could be better.

 Responsiveness basically boils down to how well a shoe can return energy with every strike on the ground.
 The midsole in the case of the ZQuick 2.0 does a decent job overall, once again, thanks to the EVA foam.
 EVA is a fairly springy and responsive material, meaning that with every stride, it does a good job of returning the energy.
 This is useful in facilitating a better stride, and for speed.
-Apart from this midsole foam however, the ZQuick 2.0 is not optimized for maximum responsiveness.
+Apart from this midsole foam, however, the ZQuick 2.0 is not optimized for maximum responsiveness.
 That said, the responsiveness of the ZQuick 2.0 is definitely acceptable.

 The main sources of support in the ZQuick 2.0 is the upper and midsole.
 The upper contributes once again with its solid mesh design.
 By holding down the foot from above securely, much support is provided while running.
 In tandem with the flexibility provided, this makes for a very supportive, but not restrictive step.
 The midsole comes in again with its EVA, which provides support through cushioning, as previously mentioned.
 Overall, the support in the ZQuick 2.0 is pretty solid.